instil/figma-sync/README.md

 ## Install
 `$ yarn add --dev figma-sync`

-Create a `DesignSync.config.json` at in the root directory with the following:
+Create a `DesignSync.config.ts` at in the root directory with the following:
 ```
+import {DesignSyncConfig} from "@instil/figma-sync";

-{
+const config: DesignSyncConfig = {
-  "figmaPageId": "<id of the figma page to sync from>",
+  figmaPageId: "<id of the figma page to sync from>",
-  "figmaApiKey": "<your figma api key>",
+  figmaApiKey: "<your figma api key>",
-  "outputFolder": "<the folder to save the synced styles and icons>"
+  outputFolder: "<the folder to save the synced styles and icons>"
 }

+export default config;
 ```

 ### Getting the id of a figma file